jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 Although demotivated, I still kept going with the hope that I would be able to recover my data somehow.
 I was also starting to feel severe fatigue in my heart, so I started to slow down and tried to keep my HR within the range of 160-170bpm.
 I could feel myself slowly sinking into "the hole", where the option of just giving up starts to become more and more tantalizing and your motivation, confidence and willpower are all depleted, making it harder and harder to keep going.

 The climbs during the 17th and 18th kilometers were especially tough, where it was difficult for me to climb for more than 5 minutes.
 I simply didn't have it within me to keep going, so I had to stop frequently and recover both mentally and physically.
-Those two kilometers alone took me more 48 minutes.
+Those two kilometers alone took me more than 48 minutes.

-I tried to dig myself out of the hole by focusing on the beautiful nature around me, which thankfully kept me going until I got to the second aid station at around the 20K mark.
+I tried to dig myself out of the hole by focusing on the beautiful nature around me, which barely kept me going until I got to the second aid station at around the 20K mark.

 ![View 5](view5.jpg)

 ![View 6](view6.jpg)

-Taking a short breather at the second aid station helped me recover both mentally and physically, and I felt my motivation levels rising again to the point where I was confident again that I would be able to finish the run.
+Taking a short breather at the second aid station helped me recover both mentally and physically, and I felt my motivation levels rising to the point where I was confident that I would be able to finish the run.
 Even my comfortable target time of 9:45 was out of the question at this point, but I was enjoying myself again, and that was enough for me.

 ### Back at it again

 I was still physically exhausted, but with my mental strength recovered, I started tackling the race again with newly-found determination.
-Thankfully, the next segments were not very technical, as it followed a trail paved for cars, which was exactly what I had needed.
+Thankfully, the next segments were not very technical, as it followed a trail paved for cars, which was exactly the mental break I needed.

 ![Paved 1](paved1.jpg)

 ![Paved 2](paved2.jpg)

 I soon reached aid station 3 at around the 32K mark, and then the trail started to get more technical again with the trail at this segment following along a river.
-Thankfully, this change of scenery was refreshing, and needing to cross the river several times by hopping on rocks was a fun distraction.
+But I found this change of scenery refreshing, and crossing the river several times by hopping on rocks was a welcome distraction from the pain.

 ![River](river.jpg)